codeuniversity/code-resource-center/documentation/design.md

 URLs are flexible.
 Any design is allowed.

-Django does a very good jog when it comes to definitive URLs.
+Django does a very good job when it comes to definitive URLs.
 > Technically, foo.com/bar and foo.com/bar/ are two different URLs, and search-engine robots (and some Web traffic-analyzing tools) would treat them as separate pages.
 Django should make an effort to “normalize” URLs so that search-engine robots don’t get confused.

 This is why the APPEND_SLASH setting is set to True as default.